dawilster/Resume/README.md

 THINGS OF NOTE
 ----------
-I breath **Test Driven Development**.
-All my Ruby development begins with test cases.
+I practice **Test Driven Development**.
+It's a great way to tackle a problem and builds code confidence when dealing with complex use cases.
-Some testing tools I couldn't live without **RSpec, FactoryGirl and VCR**
+Some testing tools I use on a daily basis. **RSpec, FactoryGirl and VCR**

 [Source File - service.rb](https://github.com/Papercloud/social_auth/blob/master/spec/models/service_spec.rb)